How to remove Chumsearch from Mac

 Step 2: Check your Login Items

-Browser hijackers, like other malware, want to launch themselves as soon as you startup your Mac so they put themselves in your Login Items.
-Here’s how to get rid of Chumsearch from your Login Items.
+Browser hijackers, like other malware, want to launch themselves as soon as you start your Mac up, so they put themselves in your Login Items.
+Here’s how to get rid of Chumsearch from your Login Items:

 - Go to System Preferences and click the Users & Groups pane.